RyoNakagami/gitlab_kanban/README.md

     └── test_gitlab_kanban.py
 ```

+I just created the repository by using `poetry new` command, so the structure is
+based on the Poetry default setup.

 ### SCERET_TOKEN setup

 It is assumed that the SECRET_TOKEN directory contains a file in JSON format that stores information on the repository URL, project name, and access token.